 Series 3: Ephemera, 1916-1957

 Series 3: Ephemera, 1916-1957, includes newspaper clippings, photographs, postcards, and a few miscellaneous items including a half stick of chewing gum dating to 1916.
-Noteworthy items include a folder of seven color lithographs featuring illustrations and corresponding poems.
-These lithographs likely date to the late nineteenth or early twentieth century and feature racist sentiments or are otherwise satirical in tone.
+Noteworthy items include a folder of seven vinegar valentines featuring color illustrations and corresponding poems.
+These lithographs likely date to the late nineteenth or early twentieth century and feature racist sentiments or are otherwise insulting in tone.
 Two of the lithographs evoke Jim Crow era values and depict African Americans with stereotypical physical characteristics.

 Box : Folder